y0s3ph/y0s3ph/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?color=0A66C2&logo=linkedin&style=for-the-badge)][linkedin]

-I'm a **Senior Platform & Cloud Engineer** with 7+ years building and operating cloud-native platforms at high-growth startups.
+I'm a Platform Engineer with 7+ years building and operating cloud-native platforms at high-growth startups.
 Strong expertise in AWS, Kubernetes, IaC, GitOps, and distributed systems, with a solid backend engineering background.

 I like getting to the core of complex infrastructure problems and eventually simplifying them so engineering teams can ship faster.
 That is how [gostrap][gostrap] started: **a CLI to fully scaffold GitOps repositories in seconds.
 That is my current main side project.**